macieklad/nugget/README.md

 # Development
 Starting both ui and api components in parallel is achieved by running the `./dev` script.
 You may be prompted to install `concurrently` - a node package that runs multiple tasks together.

+Ui will be started on localhost:3000, and the api is hosted on localhost:5000